Sharp Stability Wavenumber-explicit Bounds for 2D Helmholtz Equations: Main Results on Sharp Wavenumber-explicit Stability Bounds

 \end{enumerate} \end{theorem}

-The following example demonstrates how the stability bounds \eqref{Ck:B4inneum} and \eqref{Ck:B4indiric} are sharp in the sense that the right hand sides of \eqref{Ck:B4inneum} and \eqref{Ck:B4indiric} hold up to a constant multiple (independent of $k$ and $g_2$).
+An example demonstrating the sharpness of the stability bound in item (1) of \cref{thm:stability2} can be recovered from the first case discussed in \cref{ex:stability1}, where both vertical sides have the impedance boundary conditions with only the left hand side being inhomogeneous, by replacing $x$ in the solution $u$ with $1-x$.
+This way the nonzero vertical boundary condition is on the right-hand side (i.e., $\Gamma_2$).
+The following example demonstrates how the stability bounds \eqref{Ck:B4inneum} and \eqref{Ck:B4indiric} are sharp in the sense that the right-hand sides of \eqref{Ck:B4inneum} and \eqref{Ck:B4indiric} hold up to a constant multiple (independent of $k$ and $g_2$).